ballerina-platform/ballerina-lang/stdlib/database/mysql/src/main/ballerina/mysql/Module.md

 ### Database operations

 Once the endpoint is created, database operations can be executed through that endpoint.
-This package provides support for creating tables and executing stored procedures.
+This module provides support for creating tables and executing stored procedures.
 It also supports selecting, inserting, deleting, updating, and batch updating data.
-For more details on the supported actions refer to the `sql` package.
-Also the details of the SQL data types and query parameters relevant to these database operations can be found in the documentation of the `sql` package.
+For more details on the supported actions refer to the `sql` module.
+Also the details of the SQL data types and query parameters relevant to these database operations can be found in the documentation of the `sql` module.

 ## Samples